 and Equifax respectively.

 The funder has also supplied digital home loan document delivery and signing features as well as electronic signatures for mortgages in New South Wales, South Australia and Victoria.
-These tools have been launched in combination with MSA National
+These tools have been launched in combination with MSA National and DocuSign.

 This will make home loan submissions easier, simpler and more efficient for brokers and clients.